message/iata/VI.md

 - residents of the USA;
 - passengers younger than 18;
 - passengers arriving from Guam, Northern Mariana Isl., Puerto Rico or USA.
-3. Passengers entering or transiting through Virgin Isl. must have a negative COVID-19 test taken at most 1 day before departure from the first embarkation point.
+3. Passengers entering or transiting through Virgin Isl.
+(USA) must have a negative COVID-19 test taken at most 1 day before departure from the first embarkation point.
 Tests accepted are: antigen, NAAT, RT-LAMP, RT-PCR or TMA.
 - This does not apply to:
 - passengers younger than 2 years;
 - passengers arriving from Guam, Northern Mariana Isl., Puerto Rico or USA.
-4. Passengers who are arriving from Guam, Northern Mariana Isl., Puerto Rico or USA and who are entering or transiting through Virgin Isl. must have a negative COVID-19 test taken at most 3 days before departure from the first embarkation point.
+4. Passengers who are arriving from Guam, Northern Mariana Isl., Puerto Rico or USA and who are entering or transiting through Virgin Isl.
+(USA) must have a negative COVID-19 test taken at most 5 days before departure from the first embarkation point.
 Tests accepted are: antigen, NAAT, RT-LAMP, RT-PCR or TMA.
-- This does not apply to passengers younger than 5 years.
+- This does not apply to:
+- passengers younger than 5 years;
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated in Virgin Isl.
+(USA) at least 15 days (day of vaccination + 14 days) before arrival.
 5. Passengers could be subject to medical screening and quarantine upon arrival.
 6. Nationals of the U.S.A. are allowed to enter with an expired passport.
 - This does not apply to emergency passports which must be valid on arrival.